GNtem2/Metaanalysis/README.md

 This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of central or peripheral vertigo.
 In contrast to the above work, this one is in development.
 It will use the bivariate method for metaanalysis.
 The variation on the Spot-Sign project will be the use of Bayesian approach to metaanalysis.
 Data will be entered via RedCap.

-The github repository was created in git bash

 ## Clinical-Trials

 ### Network-Metaanalysis

 This project is under development.

+## Git commands

+The github repository was created in git bash

 ```git
 git remote add origin https://github.com/GNtem2/Metaanalysis.git